salesforce/TransmogrifAI/templates/simple/README.md

 # Simple /* << APP_NAME */

-This is an Optimus Prime project created with the 'simple' template.
+This is an TransmogrifAI project created with the 'simple' template.

 ## Prerequisites